pyeventsourcing/esdbclient/README.md

 Please note, this will start the server without SSL/TLS enabled, allowing only "insecure" connections.
 This version of this Python client does not support SSL/TLS connections.
-A later version of this library will support "secure" connections.
+A future version of this library will support "secure" connections.

 ### Construct client

 The class `EsdbClient` can be constructed with a `uri` that indicates the hostname and port number of the EventStoreDB server.

 ```python
 from esdbclient import EsdbClient